 When you cut out sugar and processed foods you will feel better physically and think clearer.

-Give up control: I am not afraid to admit I am a control freak.
-I like things the way I like them in the time frame I wish for those things to be completed, achieved, accomplished, etc. But that doesn’t always work out so well for me and I bet it doesn’t for you either.
+Give up control: I’m not afraid to admit that I’m a control freak.
+I like things the way I like them in the time frame I want them to be completed.

 About the author: